8 Best Fertilizers For Dahlias (And How To Use)

 Liquid fertilizer should be used with care: because of the quick uptake and availability of the fertilizer, it can burn the plants roots.
 Do not overdo it with liquid fertilizers when feeding dahlias, and if you have a soil that is nutrient dense, you may opt for a fertilizer with a lower phosphorous number.

-You do not need to use both a slow release fertilizer and and a liquid fertilizer.
-Choose one or the other to avoid over fertilizing your dahlia plants.
+You do not need to use both a liquid and slow release fertilizer.
+Choose one or the other to avoid over fertilizing your flowers.

 Bone Meal

-To use, mix several tablespoons of bone meal into the soil when planting dahlia tubers.
-You can also work bone meal into the soil around the perimeter of the plant.
+To use, mix several tablespoons into the soil when planting dahlias.
+You can also work it into the soil around the perimeter of the plant.

 Tomato Feed